 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taxotere lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

-Free Confidential Case Evaluation: Again, if you went bald, suffered permanent hair loss or alopecia from Taxotere, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a class action suit and we can help.
+Free Confidential Case Evaluation: Again, if you went bald, suffered permanent hair loss or alopecia from Taxotere, you should contact our law firm immediately using the form below or by dialing (866) 588-0600.
+You may be entitled to a settlement by filing a Taxotere lawsuit and we can help.